Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/README.md

 - `opengl_functions_win.hpp` includes `wgleht.hpp`
 - `opengl_functions_linux.hpp` includes `glxeht.hpp`

-**KalaWindow** plans to support Vulkan 1.3 in a later version but no support for DirectX or MoltenVK or other graphics backends is planned.
+**KalaWindow** plans to support Vulkan 1.3 in a later version, DirectX or other render pipelines will never be supported.

 ---